 In the accounts a monthly charge of \$200,000 is made by the head office to the New Zealand business for the marketing service.
 For this year, the head office has made 12 such monthly charges.

-The information for item 1 would be:
+The company completes item 1 as follows: